Should I Buy Pre Seasoned Cast Iron?

 Do You Need to Season a Pre-Seasoned Cast Iron Skillet?

-The answer is no you do not need to pre-season cast-iron.
+The answer is no, you do not need to pre-season cast-iron.
 But in the interest of protecting yourself and your iron, it is advisable.

-Even though Lodge is a premier brand I would give it a good first clean and a light season.
+Even though Lodge is a premier brand, I would give it a good first clean and a light season.

 Pre Seasoned Cast Iron Good or Bad

-Pre-seasoned cast iron is neither good nor bad it is pretty much essential.
-Cast iron can be manufactured anywhere and when complete the iron needs to be protected.
+Pre-seasoned cast iron is neither good nor bad.
+It is pretty much essential.
+Cast iron can be manufactured anywhere, and when complete, the iron needs to be protected.

 Unfortunately, we cannot know what the iron has been protected with – oil or water-soluble shellac.
-This is why carrying out your own first seasoning is always beneficial.
+This is why carrying out your first seasoning is always beneficial.

 Best Cast-Iron Skillet